jasonbrown-alis/docs/docs/guides/api-gateway.md

 When prompted whether you would like to add an environment variable, respond with `y`.
 Then, assign the name `ALIS_OS_HASH` with value `tbc`.
 After deploying our service, we will be able to change this value at a later stage.

 Before doing anything else, we need to enable the endpoints service for our project.
-We do this by adding the following line to the `apis.tf` file to enable the endpoints service:
+We do this by adding the following lines to the `apis.tf` file in the `proto/foo/br/services/gateway/v1` directory     to enable the endpoints service:
 ```terraform
 resource "google_project_service" "endpoints_googleapis_com" {
   project = google_project.product_deployment.project_id